We value your opinion

 Please note that we can only discuss personal information and deal with complaints from the customer, for example, one of our exams candidates or the confirmed representative from an organisation involved in a British Council programme.

-You may wish to have a third party act on your behalf, which could be another person or organisation.
+You may wish to have a third party act on your behalf, which could be another person or organization.
 Third parties may include advice organisations; professionals such as solicitors or teaching professionals, or family members and friends.
 Where this is the case, you will need to provide written consent to that effect.
 More information surrounding this can be obtained when you talk to us about your complaint.

 Handling your complaint